open-sdg/sdg-build/README.md

 SDG Build can **output** SDG data in the following formats:

 * A particular JSON structure for data and metadata, expected by the [Open SDG](https://github.com/open-sdg/open-sdg) reporting platform.
+* GeoJSON for mapping (there is not a global standard for SDG GeoJSON at this time, so this is our best guess at a useful structure)

 ## Alterations of data and metadata